JeremySkrdlant/NC3-Intro-To-Loops-Lesson/docs/Readme.md

 ## Loop Challenges
 We have two challenges for you today.
 The first is on using a while loop since we can  not predict how many times it will run.
-The second is on using a for loop to go through an array.
-This is a common task that we do in app development.
+The second is on using a for loop to go through an array which is called iteration.

+<br /><br />

 ## Bitcoin Miner (Super Simple Simulated One)
 We are going to implement one of the core parts of a Bitcoin Minor.
 It's the part that tries to solve the puzzle.
 Part of mining is that it requires a computer to do a bunch of calculations until it finds a correct number.
 It is not a problem you can solve with algebra so the computer is left asking over and over again if a value is correct.
 It's using guess and check until if finds the correct answer.
 It usually has to run for a while but if they get the correct answer first, they get rewarded Bitcoin.